 Check Hosting Management Panel

-One way to check for your WordPress PHP version is through your hosting account control panel.
+One way to check for your WordPress PHP version is through your WordPress admin hosting account control panel.
 This method is the safest and you will not have to tinker with any source files.

-If your hosting provider uses cPanel, login, and select the PHP version.
+If your hosting provider uses cPanel, login, in and select the PHP version.
 Under the Software section, click on Select PHP Version as we have shown in the image below.

 Use a WordPress Plugin

-Use Third-Party Application or Website
+Use Third-Party Applications or Website

+It will show you the version of PHP that is currently installed on your website.
 But there is a catch.
-Since Builtwith is a third-party tool, it can only detect the PHP version if it is made public by the website admin.
-If it is not made public, Builtwith won’t show the PHP version.
+Since Builtwith is a third-party tool, it can only detect the version if it is made public by the website admin.
+If it is not made public, Builtwith won’t show the version of PHP.

 How to Update PHP Version?

-To update the PHP version of your website, you will have to backup everything.
-If you are a beginner, our advice is that you try updating the PHP version on a WordPress installation on the localhost – which means your computer.
+To update the PHP version of your website, you will have to back up everything.
+If you are a beginner, our advice is that you try to update PHP in WordPress installation on the localhost – which means your computer.

-1. Backup Everything
+Step 2: Backup Everything

-You can use a backup plugin like UpdraftPlus to backup everything available on your website to a third-party server.
+You can use a backup plugin like UpdraftPlus to back up everything available on your website to a third-party server or local storage or Google Drive.
 Once all the data is securely backed up, copy all the images and documents in your media library to a secure server.

 You can select the media files from Public_HTML > WP_Content > Media Files.

-3. Update PHP Version from cPanel
+Update PHP Version from cPanel

 Go to cPanel and then click on ‘Select PHP Version’ and open it.
 It will show you all the latest versions available for your hosting package.

 Your website will automatically update to the latest version.
-You can check the PHP version from the cPanel by clicking the ‘Select PHP Version’ option or through WordPress.
+You can check the version from the cPanel by clicking the ‘Select PHP Version’ option or through WordPress.
 Refer to the ways we mentioned above.